decisionpatterns/backpipe/README.md

         div( class="inner")                %<%
           h1( "content", role="heading" )

-Using the backpipe operator, the code more closely matches the generated output.
-Debugging time is lessened and
+Now, both the order of the tags and the nesting matches the outputed HTML.
+Your code is cleaner, more legible and debugging is easy.
+Your overall coding time is lessened and you can join me at the pub and buy me a beer.
+I'm already there because I am already using **backpipe**

 ## Usage